Chamith-Dilshan/React_Basic_To_Advanced/README.md

 - **State Updates:** Updating specific properties of an object state while preserving other properties using the spread operator.
 - **Custom CSS Classes:** Creating reusable utility classes with Tailwind's `@apply` directive for complex styling like text shadows.
 - **Absolute Positioning:** Using CSS positioning to overlay text on images at specific locations.

+### 6. Interactive Game Logic and Accessibility (`TenziesGame.tsx`)
+- **Game State Management:** Managing complex game state with `useState`, including arrays of objects with multiple properties (id, value, isHeld).
+- **Functional State Updates:** Using `setDice(prevDice => ...)` to avoid stale closure issues and ensure state updates work with the current state.
+- **useRef for DOM Manipulation:** Using `useRef` to reference DOM elements for focus management, ensuring keyboard users can navigate the game properly.
+- **useEffect for Side Effects:** Implementing `useEffect` to handle focus management when game state changes, demonstrating proper cleanup and dependency management.
+- **Accessibility (a11y):** Implementing ARIA attributes (`aria-pressed`, `aria-label`, `aria-live`) to make the game accessible to screen readers and assistive technologies.
+- **Lazy State Initialization:** Using `useState(() => generateNewDiceValues())` to initialize state with a function, preventing unnecessary recalculations on re-renders.
+- **Animation Integration:** Using GSAP for custom confetti animations that perform better than CSS animations for complex sequences.
+- **Conditional Rendering:** Showing different UI elements (confetti, button text) based on game state.
+- **Event Handling:** Managing click events with proper state updates and avoiding direct state mutation.
+- **Screen Reader Support:** Providing invisible text updates (`sr-only` class) to announce game status changes to screen readers.

 ## Contributing & Support